message_ix_models.tools.iea.web.IEA_EWEB

 Provider of exogenous data from the IEA Extended World Energy Balances.

-• “provider”: Either “IEA” or “OECD”.
+• provider: Either ‘IEA’ or ‘OECD’.
 See FILES.

-• “edition”: one of “2021”, “2022”, or “2023”.
+• edition: one of ‘2021’, ‘2022’, or ‘2023’.
 See FILES.

-• “product”: str or list of str.
+• product (optional): str or list of str.
+Select only these labels from the ‘PRODUCT’ dimension.

-• “flow”: str or list of str.
+• flow (optional): str or list of str.
+Select only these labels from the ‘FLOW’ dimension.

 Example